No One Gets Out Alive (film): Plot

 Becker returns and carries the screaming Ambar to the basement, where she sees the other woman has been decapitated.
 He ties Ambar to a stone slab in front of an altar where the box sits, opens the box and leaves the room, shutting the door behind him.
 Ambar continues screaming and Beto bursts into the room and unties her.

 As they attempt to escape the basement, Ambar is caught up in a dream of her mother on her deathbed.
 At the same time, a large moth-like creature slowly emerges from the box and takes Ambar's head between its hands.
 In the dream, Ambar's mother is begging her to stay, and she begins to strangle Ambar.
 However, Ambar fights back and suffocates her mother instead.
 This causes the monster, the Aztec goddess Ītzpāpālōtl (God of Paradise made possible through sacrifice), associated with the moth seen throughout the film (Rothschildia erycina), to retreat back into the box.
-Ambar comes out of the dream state to find herself standing by the alter alone.
+Ambar comes out of the dream state to find herself standing by the altar alone.

 Ambar hears Becker and Red preparing Petra for sacrifice.
 Becker notices his wounds are not healing and says something is wrong.
 Ambar grabs a macuahuitl from the study and goes upstairs, where she injures Red and is then attacked by Becker.
 Petra tries to help but is thrown over the balcony and killed.
 Becker chokes Ambar, but she slices his carotid artery with an obsidian blade from the macuahuitl, then smashes his head with it.
 She hears Red, wounded but alive, shuffling around in the next room.
 She brings him downstairs, ties him onto the stone table, and watches the monster bite off his head.
 Walking through the house, she passes Red, who has become a ghost like the other sacrificed women.
 As she starts to leave the house, her ankle, broken by Becker earlier, suddenly heals as a result of sacrificing Red to the monster.
 She stops and puts out her hand to let a moth land on it then turns back towards the basement door, showing the same darkened throbbing veins that Becker had.